BasilMousa/devops-final-project/README.md

 6. Click **Run workflow** button.
 7. Wait until all jobs finish (~25-35 minutes for full deployment).

-### Automatic run (optional):
+### Automatic run:

-Uncomment the `push:` trigger in `.github/workflows/deploy.yml` to run automatically on every push to main branch. push to main branch to trigger the CI/CD  workflow
+- comment and push to main branch to trigger the workflow

 ---
 ## 6. Pipeline Stages (CI/CD Workflow)

 The workflow consists of **6 jobs** running on `ubuntu-latest`: